Data extracted in March 2021.

 This article looks at the development of a range of indicators concerning the number of births and fertility across the European Union (EU).
 Fertility rates steadily declined from the mid-1960s through to the turn of the century in the EU Member States.
-However, at the beginning of the 2000s, the total fertility rate in the EU-28 displayed signs of rising again.
-This development stopped in 2010 and a subsequent decline was observed through to a relative low in 2013, followed by a slight increase towards 2017.
+However, at the beginning of the 2000s, the total fertility rate in the EU displayed signs of rising again.
+This development stopped in 2010 and a subsequent decline was observed through to a relative low in 2013, followed by a slight increase up to 2016 and another decrease since.
+In 2019, the total fertility rate in the EU was 1.53 live births per woman (as compared to 1.54 in 2018).

-During the period 1961–2017, the highest annual total for the number of live births in the EU-28 was recorded in 1964, at 7.811 million.
-From this relative high up to the beginning of the 21st century, the number of live births in the EU-28 declined at a relatively steady pace, reaching a low of 5.033 million in 2002 (see Figure 1).
-This was followed by a modest rebound in the number of live births, with a high of 5.469 million children born in the EU-28 in 2008, in turn followed by further annual reductions up to 2017 (5.075 million live births).
+During the period 1961–2019, the highest annual total for the number of live births in the EU was recorded in 1964, at 6.797 million.
+From this relative high up to the beginning of the 21st century, the number of live births in the EU declined at a relatively steady pace, reaching a low of 4.365 million in 2002 (see Figure 1).
+This was followed by a modest rebound in the number of live births, with a high of 4.675 million children born in the EU in 2008, in turn followed by further annual reductions up to 2019 (4.167 million live births).

-In 2017, the total fertility rate in the EU-28 was 1.59 live births per woman (as compared to 1.60 in 2016 - Figure 2).
-The EU-28’s total fertility rate raised from a low of 1.46 in 2001 and 2002 to a relative high of 1.62 in 2010, subsequently followed by a slight decrease to 1.55 in 2013 before a modest rebound up to 2017.
-Figure 2 also shows that the mean age of women at childbirth continued to rise between 2001 and 2017, from an average of 29.0 to 30.7 years.
+Figure 3 shows that the mean age of women at childbirth continued to rise between 2001 and 2019, from an average of 29.0 to 30.9 years.
 One partial explanation for the increase in the total fertility rate is that it may have been related to a catching-up process: following the trend to give birth later in life (witnessed by the increase in the mean age of women at childbirth), the total fertility rate might have declined first, before a subsequent recovery.
+An increase in the mean age of women at birth of first child can also be observed, from a value of 28.8 in the EU in 2013 to a value of 29.4 in 2019.

-Indeed, women in the EU-28 appear to be having fewer children while they are young, and more children later.
-Figure 3 shows the growing relevance of fertility at ages higher than 30 in EU-28.
-While the fertility rates of women aged less than 30 in EU-28 have declined since 2001, those of women aged 30 and over have risen.
-In 2001 the fertility rate of the women aged 25-29 years old was the highest among all age groups.
-In 2017 the fertility rate of women aged 30-34 became the highest.
+Indeed, women in the EU appear to be having fewer children while they are young, and more children later.
+Figure 4 shows the growing relevance of fertility at ages higher than 30 in the EU.
+While the fertility rates of women aged less than 30 in the EU have declined since 2001, those of women aged 30 and over have risen.
+In 2001, the fertility rate of women aged 25-29 years old was highest among all the age groups.
+In 2019, the fertility rate of women aged 30-34 became the highest.
+The fertility rate at ages higher than 35 is also rising.

-Among the EU Member States, France reported the highest total fertility rate in 2017, with 1.90 live births per woman, followed by Sweden, with 1.78 live births per woman and Ireland, with 1.77 live births per woman.
-By contrast, the lowest total fertility rates in 2017 were recorded in Malta (1.26 live births per woman), Spain (1.31 live births per woman), Italy and Cyprus (both 1.32 live births per woman), Greece (1.35), Portugal (1.38) , and Luxembourg (1.39).
+Among the EU Member States, France reported the highest total fertility rate in 2019, with 1.86 live births per woman, followed by Romania, with 1.77 live births per woman and Ireland, Sweden and Czechia all with 1.71 live births per woman.
+By contrast, the lowest total fertility rates in 2019 were recorded in Malta (1.14 live births per woman), Spain (1.23 live births per woman), Italy (1.27 live births per woman), Cyprus (1.33 live births per woman), Greece and Luxembourg (both 1.34).
 In most of the EU Member States, the total fertility rate declined considerably between 1980 and 2000–2003: by 2000, values had fallen below 1.30 in Bulgaria, Czechia, Greece, Spain, Italy, Latvia, Slovenia and Slovakia.
-After reaching a low point between 2000 and 2003, the total fertility rate increased in most Member States and by 2017, all of them except Malta reported total fertility rates that were above 1.30 (Table 1).
+After reaching a low point between 2000 and 2003, the total fertility rate increased in many Member States and by 2019, all of them except Malta, Spain and Italy reported total fertility rates that were above 1.30 (Table 1).

 Total fertility rate and age of women at birth of first child

-Figure 4 shows a plot of the total fertility rate against the mean age of women at the birth of their first child in 2017.
+Figure 5 shows a plot of the total fertility rate against the mean age of women at the birth of their first child in 2019.
 Some of the countries with the highest total fertility rates also had a relatively high mean age of women at the birth of their first child.
-Four different groups of EU Member States can be broadly identified based on their position with respect to the EU-28 averages (as identified by the quadrants defined by the blue lines).
-The first group (top right quadrant) is composed of Denmark, Ireland, the Netherlands, Sweden and Norway where both the total fertility rate and the mean age of women at the birth of their first child were above the EU-28 average.
-A second group (bottom left quadrant) is made up of Bulgaria, Croatia, Hungary, Malta, Poland and Slovakia: both their total fertility rates and mean ages of women at the birth of their first child were below the EU-28 averages, as was also the case in North Macedonia, Albania and Serbia.
-A third group (bottom right quadrant) composed Germany, Greece, Spain, Italy, Cyprus, Luxembourg, Austria, Portugal and Finland, as well as Switzerland recorded a higher than average mean age of women at the birth of their first child but a lower total fertility rate than the EU-28 average.
-The final group (top left quadrant) was composed of Latvia, Lithuania , Belgium, Czechia, France, Romania, Slovenia the United Kingdom and Iceland; in each of these, the total fertility rate was higher than the EU-28 average but the mean age of women at the birth of their first child was below the EU-28 average.
-In Estonia the total fertility rate was the same as the EU-28 average, while the mean age of women at the birth of their first child was below the EU-28 average.
-In Finland the mean age of women at the birth of their first child was the same as the EU-28 average, while the total fertility rate was below the EU-28 average.
+Four different groups of EU Member States can be broadly identified based on their position with respect to the EU averages (as identified by the quadrants defined by the blue lines).
+The first group (top right quadrant) is composed of Denmark, Germany, Ireland, the Netherlands, Sweden and Norway where both the total fertility rate and the mean age of women at the birth of their first child were above the EU average.
+A second group (bottom left quadrant) is made up of Croatia, Malta and Poland: both their total fertility rates and mean ages of women at the birth of their first child were below the EU averages, as was also the case in North Macedonia and Serbia.
+A third group (bottom right quadrant) composed Greece, Spain, Italy, Cyprus, Luxembourg, Austria and Portugal, as well as Switzerland recorded a higher than average mean age of women at the birth of their first child but a lower total fertility rate than the EU average.
+The final group (top left quadrant) was composed of Belgium, Bulgaria, Czechia, Estonia, France, Latvia, Lithuania, Hungary, Romania, Slovenia and Slovakia, as well as Iceland and Turkey; in each of these, the total fertility rate was higher than the EU average but the mean age of women at the birth of their first child was below the EU average.
+In Finland the mean age of women at the birth of their first child was the same as the EU average, while the total fertility rate was below the EU average.

-Almost half of children born in the EU in 2017 were first born children
+Almost one fifth of children born in the EU in 2019 were third born or subsequent children

-Close to half (45.4 %) of the children born in the EU-28 in 2017 were first born children, with this share exceeding half in Luxembourg, Romania, Malta, Portugal and Bulgaria (see Figure 5).
-By contrast, the lowest shares of first born children were recorded in Ireland (38.2 %), Latvia (40.1 %) and Estonia (40.2 %).
+Close to half (45.8 %) of the children born in the EU in 2019 were first born children, with this share exceeding half in Romania, Malta, Luxembourg, Portugal, and Bulgaria (see Figure 6).
+By contrast, the lowest shares of first born children were recorded in Ireland and Estonia (both with 38.8 %) and Latvia (39.0 %).

-In the EU-28, more than one third (36.1 %) of all live births in 2017 were of second born children, around one eighth (12.5 %) were of third born children, and the remaining 6.0 % were of fourth born or subsequent children.
-Across the EU Member States, the highest share of the total number of live births ranked fourth or subsequent was recorded in Finland (10.3 %), followed by Ireland (9.0 %) and the United Kingdom (8.8 %).
+In the EU, more than one third (35.7 %) of all live births in 2019 were of second born children, around one eighth (12.6 %) were of third born children, and the remaining 5.9 % were of fourth born or subsequent children.
+Across the EU Member States, the highest share of the total number of live births ranked fourth or subsequent was recorded in Finland (10.3 %), followed by Ireland (9.0 %) and Belgium (8.1 %).
+Turkey also recorded a high share of live births ranked fourth or subsequent (12.7 %).

 Source data for tables and graphs